Everett, MA Workers’ Compensation Lawyer

 What is Workers’ Compensation in Everett, MA?

-Workers’ Compensation is a program put in place so that injured workers do not need to prove that anyone was at fault for their accident before getting compensation for work injuries.
-Workers’ Compensation is an insurance system paid for by your employer to cover you and other workers in case of injury, and it should apply to most or all workers.
+Workers’ Compensation is a program put in place so that injured workers do not need to prove that anyone was at fault for their accident to get damages for work injuries.
+Workers’ Compensation is an insurance system paid for by your employer to cover you and other workers in case of injury, and it should apply to most or all workers in Massachusetts.

 In the past, before Workers’ Compensation existed, injured workers would typically have to sue for an injury.
-This would mean taking the at-fault party to court – which might have been your employer.
-However, most accidents at work are caused by a coworker or the injury victim themselves.
+This would mean taking the at-fault party to court – which might have been an employer.
+However, most accidents at work are caused by a coworker or the injury victim themselves, though unintentionally.
 In these cases, the employer would not be at fault, so you would not be able to sue them.
-If you caused the accident yourself, then there would be no one to sue and you would be stuck covering injuries yourself – and you might not be better off if a coworker with similar income and assets caused your injuries.
+If you caused the accident yourself, then there would be no one to sue, and you would be stuck covering injuries yourself.
+Furthermore, you might not be better off if a coworker with similar income and assets caused your injuries.

 What Injuries Does Workers’ Compensation Cover in Everett, MA?

 Workers’ Compensation covers only injuries related to your work.
 For example, if you were injured while horsing around during a lunch break or you were hurt on your commute home, it would not be covered.
-Otherwise, any injuries related to your work tasks and duties should be paid for.
+Otherwise, any injuries caused by your work tasks and duties should be paid for by your employer’s carrier.

 This means covering things like injuries from lifting and carrying, falls, machinery accidents, and other acute or traumatic accidents at work.
 It also means covering injuries from repetitive stress and strain like carpal tunnel or the development of back problems after years of lifting at work.
 Even illnesses like cancer and various lung diseases from breathing in particulate (e.g., asbestosis or silicosis) can be considered work-related injuries and should be covered by Workers’ Compensation.